 IN for 2026: Cybersecurity | OUT: USB Storage Devices

 At UVA Health, protecting our data — be it patient, research, or operational data — is everyone’s responsibility.
-To strengthen our cyberdefenses, starting in March, UVA Health will begin blocking the use of USB storage devices (e.g., “thumb” drives and other external storage drives) on all UVA Health personal computers (PCs).
+To strengthen our cyberdefenses, UVA Health will begin blocking the use of USB storage devices (e.g., “thumb” drives and other external storage drives) on all UVA Health-issued personal computers (PCs) across the University Medical Center, UVA Community Health, UPG, School of Medicine, School of Nursing, and the Claude Moore Health Sciences Library.
+Implementation will occur in phases starting in March.

 “Ransomware attacks on healthcare organizations are rising, and USB storage devices are a common access point for bad actors,” said Chris Baker, Chief Information Security Officer, UVA Health.
 “Blocking USB storage devices is a cybersecurity best practice across industries that handle sensitive data, including healthcare, government, tech, and finance.
 This work is a key component of our health system-wide IT security strategy.”